goschtl/zope/zdgbook/trunk/source/Introduction.rst

 Introduction
 ############

-Zope is an open source web application framework.
-It has three distinct audiences:
+Zope 2 is a free and open-source, object-oriented web application server written in the Python programming language.
+The term ZOPE is an acronym for "Z Object Publishing Environment" (the Z doesn't really mean anything in particular).
+However, nowadays ZOPE is simply written as Zope.
+It has three distinct audiences.

 *Site Managers*
-  individuals who use of Zope's "out of the box" features to build websites.
+  Individuals who use of Zope's "out of the box" features to build websites.
 This audience is interested in making use of Zope's existing array of features to create content management solutions.
   They will likely make heavy use of "through the web" scripting